k78ma/quartz/content/3A/MTE 325/Integrated DMA.md

   - mte325
 date: 2024-07-30
 aliases:
-  - integrated dma
+  - integrated DMAC
+  - cycle stealing
+  - burst mode
 ---
-The first DMA implementation that will be examined is **integrated DMA**.
-This implementation adds some additional hardware to the device interface allowing it to act as a bus controller.
-It takes on the role held by the CPU in bus transactions between the device it is integrated with and other peripherals or memory in the system.
+ **Integrated DMA** is an implementation of [[Direct Memory Access|DMA]].
+It allows the device interface, such as a [[Parallel Port|parallel port]], to act as a bus controller by adding some additional hardware.
+The interface takes on the role held by the CPU in bus transactions between the device it is integrated with and other peripherals or memory in the system.

  A simplified model is presented here, and the assumption is made that it is operating in an 8-bit system with a synchronous system bus.
 In other words, all bus transactions are one byte in size.
 A block diagram of the model used in this course is shown below.
-The DMA controller consists of 3 registers that allow it to act as a controller on the bus.

 ![[Integrated DMA.png|284]]

+The DMA controller consists of 3 registers that allow it to act as a controller on the bus:
 1. The `MAR` contains the address of the next byte of memory to be transferred.
 During a transaction initiated by the DMA controller, the contents of this register will be driven to the address lines of the system bus as it is fulfilling the same role as the `MAR` did in the CPU.
 2. The byte count register (`BCR`) holds the number of bytes left to be transferred in this block.
 Recall that DMA is only used when a number of consecutive bytes need to be transferred to the same destination.
 3. The last register is the `status/control` register.
 Some of the bits are read only and used by the device to share information with the CPU, while others can be written by the CPU to configure the operation of the interface.
 The bit map of this register is shown on the right below, where the purpose of each field is: